JPeters775/osticket-prereqs/README.md

 <h2>Installation Steps</h2>
 <p>
 Before we begin, here is a link to the files you will need in order to install osTicket.
-I will be refering to them in the tutorial.
+I will be refering to this in the tutorial.

 Link: https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6
 </p>